Business Recovery Options: Administration vs Liquidation

 Insolvency practitioners are essential in crafting the proposal and facilitating discussions with creditors, ensuring a feasible outcome for all parties.

-Proposal Preparation: Insolvency practitioners draft a thorough plan outlining the company's debt repayment and restructuring strategy.
+Proposal Preparation: Insolvency practitioners draft a comprehensive plan outlining the company's debt repayment and restructuring strategy.

 Creditor Meeting: Creditors assess and vote on the proposal; approval requires a 75% majority.